-First, ICF and our colleagues at the Endangered Wildlife Trust are partnering with Eagle Optics to provide a special opportunity for purchasing binoculars at half price for this project.
-The Eagle Optics Denali 8x42 Roof Prism Binocular is available for just $90.00/pair.
-Use the promo code “savingcranes” when completing your order and Eagle Optics will direct your donation to ICF.
+First, ICF and our colleagues at the Endangered Wildlife Trust are partnering with Eagle Optics to provide a special opportunity for you to purchase new binoculars at half-price that will be donated to this project.
+Use the promo code “savingcranes” when completing your order and Eagle Optics will direct your binocular donation to ICF.
 Click here to purchase the binoculars (note that the promo code will adjust the price to just $90).
 We will coordinate hand-delivering your binoculars to our colleagues in Africa for the field surveys.

 3. Write to your local zoo and ask them not to buy wild-caught cranes or cranes of unknown origin.
 Zoos and other captive breeding centers play a critical role in ensuring that crowned cranes are bred responsibly.
 Click here to download and customize our sample letter.